 Before this event he also had referred several times to this matter.
-Furthermore, the intellectual, spiritual and religious distinctions of 'Ali were such that there was no one more worthy of becoming the successor of the Prophet than he.
-However, after the death of the Prophet political and trible competition prevented him from becoming officially the caliph and leader of Muslims.
-At the same time many of the outstanding personalities among the well-known companions and aides of the Frophet remained faithful to him and were proud to follow him.
+Furthermore, the intellectual, spiritual and religious distinctions of Ali (a.s.) were such that there was no one more worthy of becoming the successor if the Prophet than he.
+However, after the death of the Prophet political and tribal competition prevented him from becoming officially the Caliph and leader of Muslims.

+At the same time many of the outstanding personalities among the well-known companions and aides of the Prophet remained faithful to hum and were proud to follow him.
 But in order not to create any dissension or breach in the ranks of Muslims, they did not oppose openly the Caliph of the time.

-But after 25 years of the caliphate the Muslims turned to Ali again and selected him as their leader.
+But after 25 years of the Caliphate the Muslims turned to Ali again and selected him as their leader.

-Without doubt the period of rule and Caliphate of 'Ali which was unfortunately short, having lasted about five years, and which terminated with his martyrdom, was the most perfect and exalted example of just and truthful government and fight against all unjust inequalities.
+Without doubt the period of rule and Caliphate of Ali (a.s.) which was unfortunately short, having lasted about five years, and which terminated with his martyrdom, was the most perfect and exalted example of just and truthful government and fight against all unjust inequalities.
 This is a matter which no historian can deny.
 Today his meaningful and wise sayings have survived and make known his school.
-The Shi'ites of the world boast in having such a leader.
-Even the word Shiah which etymologically means "partisan" or \follower \ has come into being through the fact that the members of this group are the partisans of such a leader.
+The Shi'ites of the world boast in having such as leader.
+Even the word Shiah which etymologically means "partisan" of "follower" has come into being through the fact that the members of this group are the partisans of such a leader.

-Shi'ites believe that after 'Ali, eleven of his descendents became consecutively the successors and vice-gerents of the Prophet and with 'Ali himself comprise the "Twelve Imams".
+Shi'ites belive that after Ali (a.s.), evelevn of his descendants became consecutively the successors and vice-gerents of the Prophet and with Ali (a.s.) himself comprise the "Twelve Imams."
 Their names are as follows:

-1-'Ali ibn abi Talib.
-2-Hasan ibn 'Ali.
-3-Husain ibn 'Ali.
-4-'Ali ibn al-Husain.
-5-Muhammad ibn 'Ali.
-6-Ja'far ibn Muhammad.
-7-Musa ibn Ja'far.
-8-'Ali ibn Musa.
-9-Muhammad ibn 'Ali.
-10-'Ali ibn Muhammad.
-11-Hasan ibn 'Ali, 12-Muhammad ibn Hasan (al Mahdi)
+- 2. Hasan Ibn Ali.

+- 3. Husain Ibn Ali.

+- 4. Ali Ibn Al Husain.

+- 5. Muhammad Ibn Ali.

+- 6. Ja'far Ibn Muhammad.

+- 7. Musa Ibn Ja'far.

+- 8. Ali Ibn Musa.

+- 9. Muhammad Ibn Ali.

+- 10. Ali Ibn Muhammad

+- 11. Hasan Ibn Ali.

+12. Muhammad Ibn Hasan (Al-Mahdi).

 From these excellent leaders we have today available abundant traces of Islamic sciences.

-Shi'ism believes that the earth can never be without the special representative of God (the prophet and their vicegerents.)
+Shi'ism believes that the earth can never be without the special representative of God (the prophet and their vice-gerents).
 They have been ordered to guide, lead and train the people of the world and continue to do so.
-Shi'ism believes that the Twelfth Imam is right now alive and endowed with a long life.
+Shi'ism believes that the twelve Imam is right now alive and endowed with a ling life.
 This matter is neither beyond the power of God, which all religious people believe in nor against the principles of modern biology.

 Shi'ites, like all Muslims, believe that finally a day will come when mankind will reach an impasse because of injustice, struggles, wars and bloodsheds.
-Then with a sacred spiritual revolution guided by one of the descendents of the Prophet the face of the world will change completely.
-Peace, justice and faith in God will dominate everywhere and all peoples and nations will live in a lasting peace and tranquility.
-Only, Shi'ism believes that the leader of this revolution will be none other than the Twelfth Imam.
+Then with a sacred spiritual revolution guided by one of the descendants of the Prophet the face of the world will change completely.
+Peace, justice and faith in God will dominate everywhere and all peoples and nations will live in a lasting peace and tranquillity.
+Only, Shi'ism believes that the leader of this revolution will be none other than the Twelve Imam.

-5. Shi'ite beliefs,
+Shi'ites beliefs